WRAP (Norfolk)

-In 1989, the station changed its ownership to Three Chiefs Broadcasting.
-The call sign was switched to WBSK.
-The WRAP call letters were sold to a North Carolina broadcaster.
-Shortly thereafter, the new management at WBSK fired fifteen employees – many of them longtime WRAP personalities – without any warning.
-The WBSK management justified these actions by arguing that the staffers had not yet completed a 90-day probationary period they had started at the station and were thus subject to termination without notice.
-The station switched to a gospel music format.

 Format

+The call sign WRAP was used as an identifier for the three Hampton Roads Virginia radio stations that operated at various times with the WRAP format.
+"Rap" is an African-American English word for "talk" or "discussion".
 WRAP aired a mix of music, Religious shows, black college football games, and programming for homemakers.
-It was best known for playing R&B and Rock 'N' Roll in the 1950s, and for its funk and soul hits in the 1960s and the 1970s, and then in the 1980s H.J.
+It was best known for playing R&B and Rock 'N' Roll in the 1950s, and for its funk and soul hits in the 1960s and the 1970s, and then in the 1980s, H.J.
 Ellison became the first deejay to host a show devoted to a new type of music called hip-hop in Afternoon Drive at WRAP.

 Disc Jockeys

-WRAP’s first three full-time black disc jockeys were Robert “Bob” King, Milton "Milt" Nixon, and Oliver Allen.
+WRAP's first three full-time black disc jockeys were Robert "Bob" King, Milton "Milt" Nixon, and Oliver Allen.

-WRAP’s most popular deejay was Jackson “Big Daddy Jack” Holmes.
+WRAP's most popular deejay was Jackson "Big Daddy Jack" Holmes.
 Born in 1915 in Merchantville, New Jersey, outside Philadelphia, Jack began his radio career at WLOW in Portsmouth in September 1949.
 Within a few years, Jack had developed a devoted following in the area.
 And then in the late 1950s Jack joined the WRAP staff and became their most prominent deejay.

-Other popular deejays at WRAP over the years were Jay Dee Jackson, Frankie “The WRAP Soul Ranger” Stewart, Throckmortan "Gosh Oh Gee" Quiff, Maurice Ward, H.J.
-Ellison, William “Bill” Boykins, Chester Benton, Alvin Reaves, Calvin "Shakespeare" Perkins, with Calvin Cooke, and Leola Dyson.
-One of the first black female radio deejays in the country, Leola directed public relations for WRAP and performed on the air for more than twenty years.
+Other popular deejays at WRAP over the years were Jay Dee Jackson, Frankie "The WRAP Soul Ranger" Stewart, Throckmortan "Gosh Oh Gee" Quiff, Maurice Ward, H.J.
+Ellison, William "Bill" Boykins, Chester Benton, Alvin Reaves, Calvin "Shakespeare" Perkins, with Calvin Cooke, and Leola Dyson.
+One of the first black female radio deejays in the country, Dyson directed public relations for WRAP and performed on the air for more than twenty years.